Sarcasms (Prokofiev): Background

 The whole set was premiered by Prokofiev himself on November 27, 1916, in Saint Petersburg Conservatory, Petrograd.
 Pianist Heinrich Neuhaus recalled an anecdote from the premiere as follows: "Pince-nez placed on his nose, F.M.
 Blumenfeld cast his glance over Prokofiev’s head at the score.
 Sergei Sergeyevich was already prepared to begin, when he turned around suddenly and said: ‘Felix Mikhailovich!
 I’d rather you’d step to the side.
 I’m afraid you’ll hit me in the head with your fist.’
 Everyone laughed.
 F.M. blew it off, but nevertheless stepped slightly to the side.
 Sergei Sergeyevich played through all the Sarcasms."
 Sarcasms was first published that same year in Moscow by P. Jurgenson.

 Structure

-Scored for solo piano, Sarcasms consists of five untitled movements and has an approximate duration of 12-13 minutes.
+Scored for solo piano, Sarcasms consists of five untitled movements and has an approximate duration of 9½ to 12 minutes.
 The movement list is as follows:

 Sarcasms is notable for Prokofiev's exploration of a new musical language.
 Some authors have referred to the use of "aggressive wrong notes" as a means to represent laughter in the sarcasms.
 All sarcasms have a loose two-theme structure, with theme A coming back at the end of each movement.
 As it is made more evident in movements I and III, the central theme is much more lyrical than the main theme presented at the beginning, which tends to be generally more percussive and pungent.
 One of the most notable movements is No. III, where polytonality plays a big role: the right hand plays in F♯ minor while the left hand plays a melody in B♭ minor.